fdac15/news/README.md

 ## [Oct 14]
 * Data storage/ and initial analysis assignment
 * Please complete the spreadsheet: Forges 11, 21, 22, 24, 29, 33, 40 are missing.
-Many of thenm are inaccessible or in other ways less interesting, but please post your results in at the notes field if no data could be obtained.
+Many of them are inaccessible or in other ways less interesting, but please post your results into the notes field if no data could be obtained.

 ## [Oct 12]
 * Formal proposals with the objective workplan, etc. for the final project will be presented.